cse-sim/cse/doc/src/docs/input-data/airhandler.md

 Type: _float_

 Total heating (output) capacity.
 For an ELECTRIC, AHP, GAS, or OIL coil, this capacity is always available.
 For an HW heating coil, when the total heat being requested from the coil's HEATPLANT would overload the HEATPLANT, the capacity of all HW coils connected to the plant (in TERMINALs as well as AIRHANDLERs) is reduced proportionately until the requested total heat is within the HEATPLANT's capacity.
-For AHP, this value represents the AHRI rated capacity at 47 ^o^F outdoor temperature.
+For AHP, this value represents the AHRI rated capacity at 47 °F outdoor temperature.

 {{
   member_table({